 When you’re not busy enjoying Miami’s fine beaches and Art Deco architecture, drop in on this collection of 4,000 works of international art spread throughout 20 galleries “ranging from 300 BCE to the immediate present”.
 Though widely considered random in nature—it has everything from erotic art by Rembrandt, Picasso and Klimt to pornographic comic books and the sculptural murder weapon from Kubrick’s A Clockwork Orange—the original collection was curated by Naomi Wilzig, the late curator of the U.S. Holocaust Museum, so you know it’s educational.

+Rounding off our list of best sex museums is the IPM in Reykjavik.
 If you like dicks, you’ll love this museum full of phallic specimens from about 300 mammal species including 56 dongs belonging to 17 different kinds of whale (they’re kinda big, unsurprisingly), one polar bear dick, thirty-six cocks belonging to different kinds of seal and walrus and 115 wangs from 20 different different kinds of land mammals (including humans).
-There’s also folklore specimens of penises used in cultural rituals and a phallocentric art gallery, in case the animal cocks get too real for you.
+There are also folklore specimens of penises used in cultural rituals and a phallocentric art gallery, in case the animal cocks get too real for you.

 What did you think of our list of 10 best sex museums around the world?
 Which was your favorite?
 Did we miss it?
-Let us know by commenting below!
+Let us know.